Applying for Assistance

 If the automated system does not provide you with this information, you may:

-- Call the Application Hotline at (503) 846-3790 and leave a message with your name and mailing address to receive written confirmation of your position on the waiting list.
+- Call the Application Hotline at (503) 846-3790 and leave a message with your complete name to receive written confirmation of your position on the waiting list.
 It will be mailed to the address we have on file for you.

 - Or you may visit our office at 111 NE Lincoln, Suite 200-L, Hillsboro, OR 97124.
 Bring photo identification so we may verify your identity.
 Waiting list information will not be provided without valid photo identification.